TheCraftySlayer/prophet_forecast/README.md

 This project forecasts customer service call volume using [Prophet](https://github.com/facebook/prophet).
 It merges historical call, visitor and chatbot query data and trains a forecasting model.
 The script also produces diagnostic charts and exports predictions for upcoming business days.
 In addition to visitor and query counts, the model now includes explicit flags for notice-of-value mail-outs, assessment deadlines, county holidays and a short campaign period.
 Prophet's built‑in yearly and weekly seasonalities are disabled in favor of these custom regressors.

+## Disclaimer

+This repository contains only synthetic demonstration data.
+The stub versions of `pandas`, `numpy` and other third-party libraries are included solely for unit testing.
+Install the real packages when running the forecast for actual analysis.
+The authors provide this project as-is without any warranty of accuracy or fitness for a particular purpose.

 ## Requirements

 - Python 3.10+ (tested with Python 3.13)